 How much do the drawings to get a permit cost?

-One, the drawings required by the governing municipality will dictate the number of details and amount of information required to secure a permit.
+The drawings required by the governing municipality will dictate the number of details and amount of information required to secure a permit.
 Also, the level of details and finishes, the amount of variations to the plan, and design and condition of space to begin with (remodels typically take more drawings and time than a vanilla/white box.)
 Also, a set of permit drawings do not need interior details, while a full set of construction drawings do.
 For spaces under 5000 square feet, we have seen construction drawings from $1,000 to $50,000.

-There is not a percentage used in Chiropractic offices.
+There is not a percentage used in holistic offices.
 The budget you need highly depends on quality and style of product you are considering.
 We have had several clients order IKEA furniture with the understanding they could furnish the whole office for a relatively low cost with the intention it would be replaced in two to three years.

 If quality and longevity are important, we suggest you use commercial furniture.
 The fabrics used in commercial furniture are made to prevent stains and signs of wear, and you have many, many different options.
 Commercial furniture can take up to 12 weeks to receive, so you must plan ahead.
 Lobby chairs can vary from $500 to $3000 each.
 Yes, there is that much of a difference depending on style.

 How much do I have to pay an inspector once my office is built?